 Rather than a focus on getting sales, they will be focused on helping you achieve your goals.
 There will likely be an expectation of a long term relationship where your progress is reviewed, discipline is maintained and where changes to your strategy are made when necessary.

-Great financial advisers are like an orchestra conductor.
+Great financial advisers are like an orchestra conductors.
 They surround themselves with a network of other professionals who work together to identify and resolve issues as they arise.
-Rather than it being the adviser’s first priority, selection of the financial products you need will be the last step in the client-centric advice process.
+Rather than it being the adviser’s first priority, the selection of the financial products you need will be the last step in the client-centric advice process.